-In September 2020, a survey found that approximately 1 in every 3 employees wanted their employer to offer retirement benefits.
-If this fact compels you to offer retirement plans for your employees, then a SIMPLE (Savings Incentive Match PLan for Employees) individual retirement account (IRA) is a great place to start.
-Below, learn how SIMPLE IRAs work and why they’re especially useful for small businesses new to offering retirement benefits.
+If you decide to offer employee retirement plans, a SIMPLE (Savings Incentive Match PLan for Employees) individual retirement account (IRA) is a great place to start.
+We’ll explain how a SIMPLE IRA works and why they’re especially valuable for small businesses that are new to offering retirement benefits.

 Editor’s note: Looking for the right employee retirement plan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.